BoostryJP/ibet-Network/README.md

 - `test-network` : shared test environment for validation and operational checks
 - `local-network` : local environment for development and verification

-Sub-README files remain in their conventional locations under each environment directory.
 For node startup procedures and environment-specific settings, refer to the README in each directory.

 ## Repository Structure